adityakavuluri/bbms/README.md

 ### Postconditions
 - Ensure the application state is as expected after viewing upcoming and past appointments.
 - Confirm that clicking the browser back button redirects the admin to the admin dashboard.

+## Acceptance Test Case for Admin View Records (Recipient, Donor, Blood Bank Data)

+### Objective
+Verify that the admin can view recipient records, donor records, and blood bank data.
+Confirm that the system provides the relevant information for each category.
+Additionally, check that clicking the browser back button redirects the admin to the admin dashboard.

+### Preconditions
+- Ensure the application is accessible.
+- The admin is logged in.
+- Navigate to the admin dashboard.

+### Test Steps
+#### Click on "Recipient Records" Button
+- Click on the "Recipient Records" button in the admin dashboard.

+#### Verify Display of Recipient Records
+- Confirm that the admin can see a list of recipient records.
+- Check that each record displays the name, role, email, age, phone, blood type, and date.

+#### Click on Browser Back Button
+- Click on the browser's back button.

+#### Verify Redirection to Admin Dashboard
+- Confirm that the admin is redirected to the admin dashboard.

+#### Click on "Donor Records" Button
+- Click on the "Donor Records" button in the admin dashboard.

+#### Verify Display of Donor Records
+- Confirm that the admin can see a list of donor records.
+- Check that each record displays the name, role, email, age, phone, blood type, and date.

+#### Click on Browser Back Button
+- Click on the browser's back button.

+#### Verify Redirection to Admin Dashboard
+- Confirm that the admin is redirected to the admin dashboard.

+#### Click on "Blood Bank Data" Button
+- Click on the "Blood Bank Data" button in the admin dashboard.

+#### Verify Display of Blood Bank Data
+- Confirm that the admin can see the current blood type and quantity available in the blood bank.

+#### Click on Browser Back Button
+- Click on the browser's back button.

+#### Verify Redirection to Admin Dashboard
+- Confirm that the admin is redirected to the admin dashboard.

+### Postconditions
+- Ensure the application state is as expected after viewing recipient records, donor records, and blood bank data.
+- Confirm that clicking the browser back button redirects the admin to the admin dashboard in all cases.

+## Acceptance Test Case for Footer Links

+### Objective
+Verify that the footer links for "About," "Contact," and "Directions" function correctly.
+Confirm that clicking on each link opens the corresponding page or map.
+Additionally, check that the browser back button works as expected.

+### Preconditions
+- Ensure the application is accessible.
+- Navigate to any page containing the footer.

+### Test Steps
+#### Click on "About" Link
+- Click on the "About" link in the footer.

+#### Verify Opening of "About" Page
+- Confirm that a new page opens containing information about the blood bank.
+- Check for relevant details and content.

+#### Click on Browser Back Button
+- Click on the browser's back button.

+#### Verify Return to Previous Page
+- Confirm that the user is returned to the previous page.

+#### Click on "Contact" Link
+- Click on the "Contact" link in the footer.

+#### Verify Opening of "Contact" Page
+- Confirm that a new page opens containing the blood bank's address and contact details.

+#### Click on Browser Back Button
+- Click on the browser's back button.

+#### Verify Return to Previous Page
+- Confirm that the user is returned to the previous page.

+#### Click on "Directions" Link
+- Click on the "Directions" link in the footer.

+#### Verify Opening of Map
+- Confirm that a new page or map opens, displaying the blood bank's location.

+#### Click on Browser Back Button
+- Click on the browser's back button.

+#### Verify Return to Previous Page
+- Confirm that the user is returned to the previous page.

+### Postconditions
+- Ensure the application state is as expected after testing the footer links.
+- Confirm that clicking the browser back button returns the user to the previous page in all cases.